ASinghh/Continuous_Control_Deep_RL_Reacher_Environment/README.md

 2. Place the file in the DRLND GitHub repository, in the `p2_continuous-control/` folder, and unzip (or decompress) the file.

 ### Instructions
-The file `dqn_agent.py` contains classes for creating DQN agents, Double DQN agents, Dueling DQN agents and Dueling Double DQN agents.
+The file `ddpg_agent.py` contains classes required for creating the Deep Deterministic Policy Gradient agent that is used to solve the environment.
 It also contains a calss for creating Replay Buffers.
-The file `model.py` contains the Neural Network classes for creating Q Networks and Dueling Q Networks.
-These Network classes are used to define the four Agent classes in the file `dqn_agent.py`.
-To understand the implementation of training iterations, read through the `Navigation.ipynb` notebook.
+The file `model.py` contains the Neural Network classes for creating the Actor and the.
+These Network classes are used to define the Agent class in the file `ddpg_agent.py`.
+To understand the implementation of training iterations, read through the `Continuous_Control.ipynb` notebook.
+The parameters that solve the environment are saved in the checkpoint files `actor_ckpt.pth` and `critic_ckpt.pth`, for the Actor and the Critic, repectively.

 ### Report
-The file `Report.pdf` contains information regarding the Learning Algorithms used for defining the agents, Plot of Rewards and Ideas for Future Work.
+The file `Report.pdf` contains information regarding the Learning Algorithm used for defining the agent, Plot of Rewards and Ideas for Future Work.